Our ultimate Venice attractions guide outlining the best things to do in Venice

 10. Caffe Florian

-After all that exploring, it’s time to find somewhere truly unique for a spot of lunch.
-The Caffe Florian sits in the San Marco Square and has welcomed guests such as Charlie Champlin and Andy Warhol.
-Opening in 1720, the décor hasn’t changed much and the food is just as impressive as ever before.
+After all that exploring, it's time to find somewhere truly unique for a spot of lunch.
+Caffe Florian, located in San Marco Square, has a rich history, having welcomed famous guests like Charlie Chaplin and Andy Warhol since its opening in 1720.
+The décor remains largely unchanged, and the food is as impressive as ever.

 Relax and unwind with a glass of Italian wine or an authentic Italian coffee.
-Try the traditional risotto or treat yourself to gourmet chocolates or even some gelato.
-With a large, open patio, the Caffe Florian is the ideal place to take a break when the sun is out.
+Indulge in traditional risotto, gourmet chocolates, or even some gelato.
+With a large, open patio, Caffe Florian is the ideal place to take a break when the sun is out.